 OXFORD UNIVERSITY DEPARTMENT OF CONTINUING EDUCATION

-Gardens and horticulture have been a central part of human civilisation, and any changes in our gardens reflect changes in the wider society and vice versa.
-This course explores the origins of the Italian Renaissance Garden, its key features, elements and underlying principles as well as their far-reaching legacy of its Victorian, early 20th century revival.
+'Garden history and horticulture have been a central part of human civilisation, any changes in our gardens reflect changes in the wider society and vice versa.
+These changes were influenced by key factors such as politics, religion, wealth, status, travel, conflict, invention and advancements in science.
+Ideas and thoughts about garden designs were developed by intellectuals, philosophers and the elite who spent time writing and discussing these matters with their peers.
+This course explores the origins of the Italian Renaissance Garden, its key features, elements and underlying principles as well as their far-reaching legacy in the early 20th century revival.'

 THE GARDEN HISTORIANS